 John Scally is a retired Chartered Surveyor with over forty years of experience of the property world and joined the Trust in April 2009.
+He retired as a Trustee in January 2023.

 Mike Larbalestier is a Chartered Fellow of the Chartered Institute for Securities and Investment.
 He has been an investment manager/director locally since 1984, working for Rossborough Financial, Abacus, Morgan Grenfell, and Quilter Goodison.
 He was appointed in February 2012.